SALAD: Self-Adaptive Link Adaptation: Conclusions

 \section{Conclusions}

 In this paper, we have introduced \salad{}, a novel algorithm for adaptive MCS selection for wireless communications. \salad{} infers the user's effective SINR from ACK/NACK feedback alone by minimizing a regularized cross-entropy loss with respect to predicted BLER values using gradient descent.
-Its learning rate can be optimized at run-time via knowledge distillation, by occasionally comparing its performance against a more powerful ``teacher'' inference performed in hindsight.
 To accelerate MCS adaptation under improving channel conditions, \salad{} leverages hypothesis testing to detect SINR underestimation and safely probes high MCS values.
 This improves both short-term spectral efficiency and long-term SINR inference accuracy.
 A feedback control loop ensures that the long-term BLER remains close to the desired target.

 We have evaluated \salad{} in OTA experiments and benchmarked it against the industry-standard OLLA.
 Results demonstrated that \salad{} delivers robust and consistent performance across a wide range of traffic regimes, achieving up to 15\% gains in throughput and spectral efficiency over default OLLA configurations while reliably meeting the BLER target.
 Additionally, \salad{} can be fine-tuned to specific traffic regimes using derivative-free optimization techniques.